 To the northwest, you have the Nashville Symphony, home to the Nashville Symphony Orchestra.
 While SoBro and the city as a whole may be primarily known for country music, this gives you a great chance to see world-class musicians of another genre perform while you are in “Music City”.

 To the north, you have the Walk Of Fame Park.
 This is one of the best outdoor locations in SoBro.
-Featuring beautiful gardens and star-studded pavements, similar to those you would find in Hollywood, it is a great place to enjoy both nature and memorials to some Nashville music legends.
+Featuring beautiful gardens and star-studded pavements, similar in Hollywood, it is a great place to enjoy both nature and memorials to some Nashville music legends.

 Finally, to the northwest, you have the Bridgestone Arena.
 One of the most popular attractions in SoBro, located immediately south of Broadway, Bridgestone Arena is a 17,000+ seater multipurpose area.